jasny/phpdoc-parser/README.md

 }
 ```

-FQSEN Convertor
+FQSEN Resolver
 ---

 FQSEN stands for `Fully Qualified Structural Element Name`.
-FQSEN convertor is used to expand class name, function name to fully unique name (so with full namespace).
+FQSEN convertor is used to expand class name or function name to fully unique name (so with full namespace).
 For example, `Foo` can be converted to `Zoo\\Foo\\Bar`.

 Such convertors are used in this lib.
 Some tags, that deal with variable types, or classes names, support adding them as a constructor parameter.